A Vlaicu I

 The A Vlaicu I was the first powered airplane built by Aurel Vlaicu.

 Design and development

-After flying his glider in Binţinţi, Aurel Vlaicu moved to the Kingdom of Romania.
+After flying his glider in Binținți, Aurel Vlaicu moved to the Kingdom of Romania.
+With help from Romanian-Transylvanian expatriates in Bucharest, he obtained financial support to build his first powered airplane, following a number of demonstration flights with rubber-powered models in front of Romanian government officials and journalists.

 On November 1, 1909, he began the construction of his first powered airplane, the A. Vlaicu Nr.
 I at the Army Arsenal in Bucharest.
 The Romanian Ministry of War provided an initial grant of 2000 lei, and Minister of Public Education was paying Vlaicu a 300 lei monthly stipend.

 The A. Vlaicu Nr.
 I flew for the first time on June 17, 1910, over Cotroceni airfield.

+For his design, Aurel Vlaicu was granted in 1911 patents: AT60800, CH54597, DK15328, FR422554 and GB191026658.

 Military Commission Report

 Below are the minutes after aerial demonstrations held by Aurel Vlaicu in August 1910 before a military commission :